TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lesson.md

 | 10 Minutes | Discussion  |

 ## Instructor's Notes
-1. Have students work on the Do Now part 1
+1. **Do Now**
+  * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
-2. Lesson
+2. **Lesson**
   1. Ask students what they thought a Boolean was?
     1. If students are struggling.
 Ask them what values they saw? (answer should be `True` or `False`)
     2. Boolean expression: is an expression that evaluates to either true or false.